Chardonnay 2025 Case

 W.O.
 Elgin

-This process has resulted in a medium-bodied and refreshing wine with an alcohol of 13% vol, offering a complex and layered wine with a bone-dry finish.
+This process produced a medium-bodied, refreshing wine with 13% vol alcohol.
+It offers a complex, layered character with a bone-dry finish.
 Hints of apple and white-stone fruit give way to a zesty, orange-peel finish.
 The eight months maturation period on the lees in French Oak barrels really compliments the body of the wine and the wood is superbly well-integrated.
 Less than 10% new oak wood was used so as not to dominate the flavour and texture of the Chardonnay grape.

 Though perfect to consume on its own as a refreshing thirst-quencher, this wine has enough depth and complexity to pair with a multitude of dishes including any fish or seafood, white meats, garlic snails, cream and/or cheesy sauces, citrus-based desserts (e.g., lemon cheesecake!) or simply accompanied by good friends.
 I am even convinced this wine will convert the ABC Club (anything but Chardonnay).